rainbowchook/my-store-app/README.md

 15. Validate user input data with either HTML 5 or with react hook form.

 16. Make available more third-party authentication providers e.g. Facebook, Git, LinkedIn, etc.  Each additional provider will require signing up for a developer account with the provider and obtaining the clicnt ID and secret for Firebase Authentication config, as well as configuring the redirect url on the provider's side.

+17. AWS CloudFront and ACM needed along with a domain if https is to be activated on dtatic website hosted on AWS S3.
+To consider pursuing for practice later, as it involves financial implications.
+For now, S3 static website has no secure connection and will remain in testing branch.